 Gardner is a member of the Central Maine Adaptive Sports board of directors, where she has helped start new childrens’ programs for sled hockey, track and field, kayaking, and cycling.

-Christy has given back to so many, and now The Stephen Siller Tunnel to Towers Foundation, which was established in honor of Stephen Siller, an FDNY firefighter who made the ultimate sacrifice on 9/11, is working with A Soldier’s Journey Home to build Crystal an ADA-compliant, mortgage-free smart home in Lewiston, Maine.
-Her home will be constructed in 12 days starting on June 7, 2021 and completed on June 18, 2021.
+Christy has given back to so many, and A Soldier's Journey Home worked with The Stephen Siller Tunnel to Towers Foundation, which was established in honor of Stephen Siller, an FDNY firefighter who made the ultimate sacrifice on 9/11, to build Christy an ADA-compliant, mortgage-free smart home in Oxford, Maine.
+Her home was constructed in 12 days starting on June 7, 2021 and completed on June 19, 2021.
+See the story here.